jeetsukumaran/vim-pythonsense/README.md

 - "`]]`"  : Move to start of the *next* Python class.
 - "`][`"  : Move to end of the *current* Python class.

-- "`[m`"  : Move to start of the *current* Python function or method (or to the start of previous Python function or method if not currently in a function or method or already at the start of a function or method).
+- "`[m`"  : Move to start of the *current* Python function or method (or to the start of previous function or method if not currently in a function or method or already at the start of a function or method).
 - "`]m`"  : Move to start of the *next* Python function or method.
 - "`]M`"  : Move to end of the *current* Python function or method.